BrianRusk/brianR.github.io/content/home/about.md

 # Biography

-Brian Rusk is a PhD candidate working in the Language Acquisition Lab of the University of Alberta with Johanne Paradis.
-He is researching child second language attainment comparing learners in community and classroom immersion.
-He is using psycholinguistic methods including visual world eyetracking.
+I am a SSHRC Doctoral Fellow and PhD candidate working in the Language Acquisition Lab of the University of Alberta with Johanne Paradis.
+I research child second language attainment comparing learners in community and classroom immersion using psycholinguistic methods including visual world eyetracking.

-Brian's research is focused on how learning context influences language acquisition.
-Specifically, his dissertation project examines features of English morphosyntax that are acquired implicitly in first language acquisition.
+My research is focused on how learning context influences language acquisition.
+Specifically, my dissertation project examines features of English morphosyntax that are acquired implicitly in first language acquisition.
 The aim is to determine if these features are acquired in a similar fashion for early childhood second language learners in either a community or classroom immersion context.